Arithmetic and Numeric Operations

 • RuntimeError – Raised if there’s a server-side error thrown.

-Return the mean of the array.
+Return the mean of all elements in the array.
+Return value is always a np.float64 or pdarray

 Parameters: